Updated on August 12, 2025

 OCI’s impact varies based on individual needs:

-- Work flexibility: Tech professionals like Anika (OCI holder in Germany) work remotely from India for months without visa renewals.
+- Work flexibility: Tech professionals like Anika (OCI Cardholder in Germany) work remotely from India for months without visa renewals.

 - Retirement: Retirees like Ravi (ex-UK citizen) use OCI to reside in India cost-effectively.